jacqueline-kraus/MS4-anime-art/README.md

 10. Set up automatic deploys
 - Go back to Heroku, navigate to the tab "Deploy" and enable "Automatic Deploys"
-- Everytime you push now to your Github repository the changes will be automatically deployed in Heroku.
+- Every time you push now to your Github repository the changes will be automatically deployed in Heroku.

 ## Handling payments with Stripe
 1. Sign up for a free Stripe account